oneeve8/kobble-data/content/markdown.md

 Click the pencil icon in your files to edit markdown in Kobble.
 The Markdown view is separated into two windows:
 the Markdown syntax is in the top window
-and the result appears in the bottoms window.
+and the result appears in the bottom window.
 Both windows scroll down.
 (Toggle back to the paper icon to select result view only)
 ***

 # Header

-\# hashtag and space before the heading:
+Use a \# hashtag and a space before the heading:

 Syntax Examples:

 H1 = \# Markdown Notes
 H2 = \## Markdown Notes
 (adding more hashtags makes headings smaller).